 "Moreover, Blessed One, in ninety-five million buddha fields, I saw the disappearance of the holy Dharma, and, Blessed One, I became distressed and burst into tears.
 Moreover, I saw devas, nagas, yakshas, rákshasas and many embodied beings of the desire realm weeping, pierced with great agonizing pains.
 Moreover, similarly, Blessed One, after making prostrations to these buddha fields together with their oceans, with their Mount Sumérus and with their land, that were all without exception burnt, I fell into despair and left.
 "Blessed One, up until I came to the Padmóttara world system, Blessed One, I saw 500,000 million thrones set up, too.
 One hundred thousand million thrones were set up in the southern direction.
-I saw 100,000 million thrones set up in the northern direction, 100,000 million thrones set up in the western direction, and 100,000 million thrones set up in the upper direction.
+I saw 100,000 million thrones set up in the northern direction, 100,000 million thrones set up in the eastern direction, 100,000 million thrones set up in the western direction, and 100,000 million thrones set up in the upper direction.
 Also, Blessed One, those thrones that had been set up are made solely from the seven precious substances, and on all these thrones, too, tathágatas are seated and teach the Dharma.